- National Grid provided a scathing description of Wipro’s consulting resources and consulting management.

 “Ultimately, the fundamental failures in Wipro’s approach to the design of National Grid’s SAP system were reflected in a host of design defects that became clear only after the system’s disastrous go-live, as discussed further below.
 Rather than build a system that accommodated National Grid’s required business processes and avoided unnecessary changes, Wipro built an overly complex SAP solution that was not configured pursuant to industry standards of care for an SAP implementation of the Project’s size and complexity, and that did not efficiently, or in certain instances did not at all, address National Grid’s actual and necessary business processes.”

 This might have been an issue related to using “standard SAP,” which means using inappropriate functionality because it is approved by SAP.
-The overall SAP consulting market is marred by robotic thinking that tends to not question SAP.
+The overall SAP consulting market is marred by robotic thinking that tends not to question SAP.

 “Further, Wipro failed to understand the end-to-end National Grid processes, and thus failed to advise on the ramifications changes it made in one area of the system might have on another.
 Instead, abandoning its contractual responsibilities, Wipro defaulted to the role of “builder,” and, even there, failed miserably.
 For example, Wipro’s coding work was deficient and failed to conform to industry standards of care, including development standards related to SAP’s programming language known as Advanced Business Application Programming (“ABAP”).
 Among other things, Wipro’s coding: (i) lacked modularization such that its code was not reusable elsewhere in the system, leading to inconsistencies in the code, difficulties in maintaining the system, coding errors and a lack of traceability; (ii) lacked inline documentation, reducing transparency and making it difficult to identify and resolve defects in the code; (iii) was developed with an incorrect technical approach, resulting in increased maintenance expenses; and (iv) did not account for a variety of different conditions and scenarios, leading to more defects in the system.”

 National Grid probably should not have accepted using ABAP in the first place.
-SAP nearly always railroads customers into using ABAP without concern for the fact that ABAP is a highly inefficient language which we covered in the article Why SAP Customers Followed SAP’s Advice on Coding in ABAP.
+SAP nearly always railroads customers into using ABAP without concern for the fact that ABAP is a highly inefficient language that we covered in the article Why SAP Customers Followed SAP’s Advice on Coding in ABAP.

 “On the USFP, Wipro failed to fulfill its responsibilities during the data extraction process, including determining what data needed to be extracted from National Grid’s legacy systems and converting and loading that data into the new SAP system.
 As was discovered after go-live, in many instances Wipro did not convert and load National Grid’s legacy data into the new SAP system correctly, sometimes loading entire data files that were corrupt.
 In other instances, Wipro failed to follow best practices by moving through data conversion phases without first resolving key errors that arose during prior phases of the conversion process.”

 This is as basic as it gets.
-Loading corrupt data files can also be motivated by deadlines that are approaching and an attempt to show progress.
+Loading corrupt data files can also be motivated by deadlines that are approaching, and an attempt to show progress.
 It can also be related to not having the domain expertise to validate the errors.

 “After go-live, National Grid was also forced to undergo significant re-testing of its system.
 Even after National Grid was crippled by its defect-riddled SAP system, and after certain remediations were complete, Wipro’s tests were still reporting that the system was operating smoothly.
 However, when other consultants tested the same processes, they were finding significantly different results and numerous defects.
 For example, when Deloitte retested Wipro’s test scripts, it uncovered twice the number of defects in the areas of procurement and supply chain.
 Nor were these additional defects minor: for example, when re-testing certain test scripts, Deloitte uncovered an $8,000 receipt that was recorded in the system as an $880 million receipt – an error that Wipro somehow never detected.
 Deloitte continued to re-test Wipro’s test scripts through several other system releases that were necessary to fix the system issues.
 With each additional release, Deloitte’s results were the same: it uncovered many system defects that Wipro failed to uncover, even though Wipro had reported all of its original test results as “passing” or “adequate.”” – National Grid Complaint